ibm-cloud-docs/vpc/file_storage_vpc_mount_centos.md

 ## Before you begin - Create a VSI
 {: #fs-centos-create-vsi}

-Before you begin to mount {{site.data.keyword.filestorage_vpc_short}} file shares, you must create a [virtual server instance](/docs/vpc?topic=vpc-about-advanced-virtual-servers) in the same zone as the file share.
+First, you must create a [virtual server instance](/docs/vpc?topic=vpc-about-advanced-virtual-servers) in the same zone as the file share.
 After you created an instance, get the mount path of the file share from the mount target that was created.
 You need a mount path for mounting file shares.

 Mount path information can be obtained from the File share details page in the UI, or through an API or CLI call.
 {: tip}